pdd23001/xyz-abc/README.md

 ### Fetch.ai Agentverse

-The benchwarmer agent has also been deployed on [Fetch.ai's Agentverse](https://agentverse.ai) using their **ASI:One Pro** model.
-This makes the benchmarking agent discoverable and callable by other autonomous agents in the Agentverse ecosystem — enabling multi-agent workflows where, for example, a research agent could automatically trigger benchwarmer to validate algorithmic claims from a newly published paper.
+The AlgoBrawl agent has also been deployed on [Fetch.ai's Agentverse](https://agentverse.ai) using their **ASI:One Pro** model.
+This makes the benchmarking agent discoverable and callable by other autonomous agents in the Agentverse ecosystem — enabling multi-agent workflows where, for example, a research agent could automatically trigger AlgoBrawl to validate algorithmic claims from a newly published paper.

 ---